mitchelony/Python-Beginner-Projects/Wordle/README.md

-Certainly!
-Here’s the updated README with a license section included at the end.

 Mitchel’s Python Wordle 🎉

 Welcome to Mitchel’s Python Wordle, where guessing words isn’t just a pastime—it’s a challenge!
 This version of Wordle is coded entirely in Python, using color-coded hints to guide you towards the winning word.
 Do you have what it takes to solve the puzzle within six tries?